ethanabrooks/dissertation/bellman-update-networks.typ

 particular.
 Thinker #cite(<chung2023thinker>) performs Monte-Carlo Tree Search entirely in latent space, with states augmented by anticipated rollout return and visit count.
-Another interesting work is #cite(<ritter2020rapid>, form: "prose") which proposes "Episodic Planning Networks," which extends the agent with an episodic memory which is updated using a self-attention operation that iterates multiple times per step.
-The authors observe that the self-attention operation learns a kind of value map of states in the environment.
+Another interesting work is #cite(<ritter2020rapid>, form: "prose") which proposes "Episodic Planning Networks."
+This architecture augments the agent with an episodic memory that gets updated using a self-attention operation that iterates multiple times per step.
+The authors observe that the self-attention operation learns a kind of "value map" of states in the environment.

 == Experiments <sec:experiments-bellman-network>
 Our experiments explore two settings: a tabular grid-world setting in which